salehammar/salehammar/README.md

 🚀 Entrepreneurial Experience
 As a founder of 3 startups, I have extensive experience in building products from the ground up, managing multiple tasks, and leading projects from ideation to production.

+Pazardy: An e-commerce platform.

+Mrde: Mobile applications for venues, available on Android and iOS.

+Lmmlo: A community platform for buying and selling.

 📦 Open Source Contributions
 I believe in contributing to the developer community.
 Here are some of my published npm packages: